data61/gnaf/gnaf-service/README.md

 ## Configuration

-Configuration is in `src/main/resources/application.conf` and most settings can be overriden with environment variables (we could also add command line options).
+Configuration is in [application.conf](src/main/resources/application.conf) and most settings can be overriden with environment variables.

 ## Running